8 Backcountry Lodges in BC and Alberta

 I went to work researching what lodges were out there – in the Canadian Rockies only and not in the Purcell or Selkirk ranges.
 The ones I found all offer snowshoeing and cross-country or backcountry skiing.
 Some are more rustic than others and many are accessible via helicopter only.
 None of these though are the heli-ski lodges that the downhill skiers would use.

-Here are 8 backcountry lodges in BC and Alberta – all of which I would be more than happy to visit.
+Here are 8 backcountry lodges in BC and Alberta – four of which I have visited.

 Purcell Mountain Lodge is accessed via a 15 minute helicopter flight from Golden, BC.
 They offer what they term the gold standard for luxury for backcountry lodges.
 Fantastic world-class back country skiing and snowshoeing lies just out the front door.